gepallas/Machine_Learning_1_Finding_Donors_for_Charity/README.md

 The main file for the project is the: <br/>
 *finding_donors.ipynb*

-A second file contains further personal experimentation of tuning various ML algorithms: <br/>
+Other jupyter notebook files contain further personal experimentation of tuning various ML algorithms.
-*finding_donors_research_AdaBoost.ipynb*

 ## Overview
 In this project I apply various supervised models to predict if the income of individuals is above or less than $50,000, using 1994 U.S. Census data.
 The best performing model is then selected for further tuning.